Environment and sustainability work

 KIs system for handling waste allows for source separation of many materials.
 The university administration is responsible for providing sorting furniture in common areas while KIs departments are responsible for their premises.
 Read more aboute KI´s Waste management work.

-The Environmental Council advices the Vice-Chancellor regarding KI:s environmental and sustainability work.
-Members of the Environmental Council and their work during the mandate period 2017 - 2019 is described in the document.
-There is also an activity report for 2016 to take part in.
+KI Council for Environment and Sustainable Development advices the Vice-Chancellor regarding KI:s environmental and sustainability work.
+Members of the Council (swedish) and their work during the mandate period 2017 - 2019 is described in the document.
+There is also an activity report for 2016 (swedish) to take part in.

 Role description and delegation of duty for the departmental environmental and sustainability representatives